CamilaCavalcanti2005/HowtoDrawTotoro/README.md

 - Tablet
 - Tablet Pen
 - Drawing program
-     > If your drawing program, it might be easier to turn on any symmetry tools to help make the drawing even.
+     > If you're using a drawing program, it might be easier to turn on any symmetry tools to help make the drawing even.
 ---------------------

 ## Step 1